Section Format

 Exceptions

-Section format for Division 00 and 01 differ slightly than the Sections within the other Divisions.
+Section format for Divisions 00 and 01 differs slightly from the Sections within the other Divisions.

 Illustration of Unused Parts

-Titles for Parts are handled differently than the Articles, Paragraphs, and Subparagraphs.
-Parts are enclosed within TTL tags and begin with the Word PART followed by the Part Number, three spaces and Title, whereas the Titles for Articles, Paragraphs, and Subparagraphs only contain the title itself.
-The auto-generated subpart number and three spaces will appear between the <SPT> tag and the <TTL> tag.
+PART Titles are handled differently from the Articles, Paragraphs, and Subparagraphs.
+Parts are enclosed within Title (TTL) tags and begin with the word PART, followed by the Part Number, three spaces, and Title, where titles for Articles, Paragraphs, and Subparagraphs only contain the title itself.
+The auto-generated number and three spaces will appear between the Subpart (SPT) tag and Title (TTL) tag.

 Illustration of PART Title